 “Look, Miss Rumsfort.
 Friends told me that this place had some wild evening parties.
 I came and found myself in a single room with a hooker.
 I didn’t know she was underage.”

 “Are you sure you want to stick with that, Mr. Speaker?
-Cops told me that each room is equipped with cameras.
+Cops told me that the mob equipped each room with cameras.
 The mob records all activity in the rooms, telephone calls, and money transfers.
 Is the mob blackmailing you, Mr. Savanović?”

 “We’re done talking, Ms. Rumsfort.”